Gonimbrasia belina: Fears of competition

-A sure sign of the presence of mopane worms is defoliation of mopane woodland - sometimes around ninety per cent of leaves.
-Fenced-in browsing animals may rely on the mopane, and on other trees favoured by the caterpillars, as an important part of their diet.
-Some farmers therefore view the mopane worm as competition for their livestock, and attempt to eradicate the "pest" with insecticides and the like.
-However, the caterpillar season is short, and the trees sprout the new, tender foliage which browsers prefer, so this problem can be managed in other ways, for example, by working to mutual benefit with the local caterpillar harvesters who will control the worms by harvesting them.
+A sure sign of the presence of mopane worms is mopane trees without leaves – sometimes around ninety per cent of leaves.
+Fenced-in browsing animals may rely on the mopane and on other trees favoured by the caterpillars as an important part of their diet.
+Some farmers therefore view the mopane worm as a pest competition for their livestock, and attempt to eradicate it with insecticides or other means.
+However, the caterpillar season is short and the trees sprout the new, tender foliage which browsers prefer, so this problem can be managed in other ways, for example, by working to mutual benefit with the local caterpillar harvesters who will control the worms by harvesting them for food.

-Recolonisation
+Reintroduction

-Some areas once rich in mopane worms are now barren due to over harvesting and lack of a proper sustainable approach to commercial mopane worm farming.
-A good case is in Nkayi District, Zimbabwe, where most mopane woodland areas once produced a high population of these worms; but the harvests have decreased drastically.
-Suggestions of how to reintroduce the worms to these areas include re-colonisation.
+Some areas once rich in mopane worms no longer have viable populations due to over harvesting and lack of a proper sustainable approach to commercial mopane worm farming.
+A good case is in Nkayi District, Zimbabwe, where most mopane woodland areas once produced a high yield of these worms, but harvests have decreased drastically.
+Suggestions of how to reintroduce the species to these areas include re-colonisation.
 As the adult moth lives only three to four days, during which it must mate and lay eggs, there is only a small window of opportunity to relocate them.
 If this stage was to be successfully completed, collaboration with local farmers and communities would be required to ensure that the caterpillars are not harvested for a set number of years.
 It would thus be ensured that the area is adequately repopulated, so that a sustainable harvest is created for the future.